Last Updated November 16, 2020

-As I mentioned earlier, being organized saves you time.
+As I mentioned earlier, one benefit of being organized is it saves you time.
 Having more time will allow you to spend your time on things that will earn you extra money.
 For example, you can have a second job, side hustle, or side business.

 Also, being organized can help you recognize the things you no longer use.
 If you have everything organized, you tend to know what you use and what you don’t use.
 You can sell the things you don’t use and make some extra money.

+One of the benefits of being organized is you know exactly how much you’re spending.
 Being organized and having a budget helps you get control of your finances.
-A budget helps you know how much you’re spending.
 If you’re aware of how much you’re spending, you will tend to spend less.